fabiojose/gson-serde/README.md

 final GsonSerde<JsonObject> gsonSerde = new GsonSerde<>(JsonObject.class);
 ```

-> Why I need to pass a class in the GsonSerde's constructor?
-> this is necessary because Gson uses the class to parse the things.

 > In the example above we are using the generic JsonObject from Gson library, but could be any POJO.

+Why I need to pass a class in the GsonSerde's constructor?

+This is necessary because Gson uses the class to parse the things.

 Then, use it in `Consumed.with()` or `Prodused.with()`